-BY JOHNANNABELL, POST-GRADUATE STUDENT, MASSEY UNIVERSITY, PALMERSTON NORTH after the earthquake, was for five weeks the entity primarily responsible for rescue and rehabilitiation.
-In mid-March 1931, administration of town affairs passed to two government-appointed commissioners, J.S.
-Barton and L.B.
+BY JOHNANNABELL, POST-GRADUATE STUDENT, MASSEY UNIVERSITY, PALMERSTON NORTH

+Immediately after the earthquake, activities focused on rescue, clearing debris, and restoring essential services.
+The Napier Citizen's Control Committee, formed the morning after the earthquake, was for five weeks the entity primarily responsible for rescue and rehabilitiation.
+In mid-March 1931, administration of town affairs passed to two governmentappointed commissioners, J.S.
+Barton and LB.
 Campbell, who acted in place of the Napier Borough Council until delayed elections were held in May 1933.